-You may or may not know that Whyfield is a workplace full of women, and just women – we’re an all-female company!
+You may or may not know that (currently) Whyfield is a workplace full of women.

 We are constantly inspired by each other and by other women, both personally and professionally in one way or another, and so, in celebration of International Women’s Day, we wanted to ask the question to our team…